Anglezarke: Manor

 In 1721, Sir Thomas Standish leased common land near White and Black Coppice to Sir Henry Hoghton of Hoghton Tower for 21 years.
 Sir Richard Standish's descendants had inherited an interest in the manor from 1677, until in 1812, when the line came to an end.
 The extent of the Standish interests is illustrated in a large coloured map produced in 1774 for Sir Frank Standish by George Lang.

 The manor next passed to a distant cousin, Frank Hall, who assumed the name Standish and died without issue in 1840.

 Tithe records of 1850 show all land on which rent was due was to be paid to the Earl of Bradford.
 The tithes due from leases owned by William Standish at Anglezarke were for 88 acres 3 roods and 31 perches of meadow and other land and buildings with sub leases to various parties.
 Other landowners were the heirs of the Shaw family being Edmund Cunliffe and John Grundy, tithes 11 Great Meadow and 21 kitchen meadow at Jepsons, occupied by William Berry.
-Richard Rainshaw Rothwell owned freehold on meadow at tithe 12, occupied by Mary Pilkington of Stones House.
+Richard Rainshaw Rothwell of Sharples owned freehold on meadow at tithe 12, occupied by Mary Pilkington of Stones House.
 Richard Willis owned meadow land at tithes 13 and 14, occupiers were Thomas Pilkington of meadow now under the reservoir and Isabella Clayton at long meadow near Brook House.
 Meadow at Lester Mill, tithe 1, now under the reservoir, was occupied and farmed by Roger Gerrard, alongside Mary Pilkington and her family, who are recorded at the old Lester Mill on the 1841 census.
 Properties at Anglezarke benefitted from rights in common on the moorland.

 Percival Sumner Mayhew bought the Standish share in 1898 and held rights to shoot game at the common near White and Black Coppice during his lifetime.
 At the turn of the 20th century Liverpool Corporation acquired a large part of the land to protect the Rivington water supply and many properties were demolished, leaving only one or two working farms.